Did you know that rejection actually hurts, as in physical pain?

 But, what if they also lack the expertise or experience you need?

-Well, in that case, you shouldn’t be surprised if they decline your request for help.
+In that case, you shouldn’t be surprised if they decline your request for help.

-Tip #5: Consider the tone of your message
+#5: Consider the tone of your message

-But, how do you politely ask for assistance?
-Well, that’s the tricky part.
+But, how do you politely ask for help at work?

 Jim, a content writer, is asking his mentor Sabrina for help with the text he’s working on.

-First, Jim checked if Sabrina had time to talk.
+Jim first checked if Sabrina had time to talk.

 After Sabrina gave the go-ahead, Jim explained his problem and asked for help.
 He has shown his vulnerability and concern.